 - a guide to end-of-life caring

-Carers can access short-term counselling and emotional support through the National Carer Counselling Program.
+Carers can access short-term counselling and emotional support through the Carer Gateway.
 Counselling can help you learn strategies to deal with stress and the emotional impact of your caring role.

-To find out more about carer support groups in your local area, contact a Commonwealth Respite and Carelink Centre on 1800 052 222.
+To find out more about peer support groups in your local area, contact Carer Gateway on 1800 422 737.
 The Carer Gateway community forum is a good option if you’d like to meet and speak with other carers online.